-9 The arrangements made by the governing body relating to the treatment of complaints from parents of pupils with special educational needs concerning the provision made at the school
+9 The arrangements made by the governing body relating to the treatment of complaints from parents of pupils with Special Educational Needs concerning the provision made at the school

-9.1 The normal arrangements for the treatment of complaints at The Discovery School are used for complaints about provision made for special educational needs.
+9.1 The normal arrangements for the treatment of complaints at The Discovery School are used for complaints about provision made for Special Educational Needs.

-9.2 We encourage parents to discuss their concerns with the child's class teacher and SENCo in the first incidence.
-If the parental concerns have not be resolved by the class teacher and SENCO, parents can contact The Head of Inclusion who will meet with the parents to hear their concerns and, where appropriate, will investigate further.
+9.2 We encourage parents to discuss their concerns with the child's class teacher.
+If the parental concerns have not be resolved by the class teacher, parents can contact the SENCo, who will meet with the parents to hear their concerns and, where appropriate, will investigate further.
 Once parents have exhausted the informal complaints procedure, they can make a complaint to the Headteacher to resolve the issue before making the complaint formal to the Chair of the Governing Body.